201b250/demoProject/README.md

 # demoProject
-This is one of the demo projects.
+This is one of the demo projects, which I'm making using git and github.